-The FINEEC evaluators see that the proceeded reallocations show a good ability to adjust the project during its implementation.
-The CompLeap case makes visible a couple of features regarding the EU-funded projects in general.
+The FINEEC evaluators see that the proceeded reallocations show a good ability adjust the project during its implementation.
+The CompLeap case makes visible a couple of features regarding the EU funded projects in general.
 First, the original design of the project budget really matters and has a remarkable impact on the achievement of the project goals.
-As noted earlier in this report, the allocation of the funds has not fully supported the project actors' inclusive participation in the design and development of the key outcomes, the framework design and development of the prototypes.
-Second, as the adjustments to the budget were carried out after the Mid-term review by the European Commission, the importance of the review for the project has been notable.
-The evident impact of the Mid-term review indicates the effective work of the European Commission in this case, which has been an asset for the project.
+As noted in chapter x in this report, the allocation of the funds has not fully supported the project actors inclusive participation the to design and development of the key outcomes, the framework design and development of the prototypes.
+Second, as the adjustment to the budget were proceeded after the Mid-term review by the European Commission, the importance of the review for the project has been notable.
+The evident Mid-term review impact indicates the effective work of the European Commission on this case, that has been an asset for the project.